-- It is the athlete's and or parent's responsibility to initiate the dispute and conflict resolution process and to follow the steps as written above; not the Coaches, Athletic Directors, Athletic Council, Principal, Superintendent, or School Board's responsibility. - 2.
-All meetings with coaches, the Athletic Director, Athletic Council, Superintendent, and the Board of Education will be a scheduled meeting; these meetings will remain professional and respectful. - 3.
-Confronting a coach, Athletic Director, Administrator or Board of Education member prior to, during or after a practice or contest or in a public place is not considered a meeting.
-Confrontations will not be tolerated.

-- 4. Intimidating language, verbal abuse or any actions perceived to be threatening will not be tolerated at any time; these actions may result in being removed from school property, being banned from school property, and if need be, the local authorities will be called.
-If any of the behaviors listed above are exhibited; the athlete's and or parent's appeals process will be terminated at that time and previous decisions will stand as the final resolution. - 5.
-Issues such as playing time of an athlete; the position an athlete plays; a coach's in-game strategies and or decisions; or how a coach instructs a skill do not fall under the "dispute or conflict resolution" category.
+- 1. It is the athlete's and/or parent's responsibility to initiate the dispute and conflict resolution process and to follow the steps as written above: not the Coaches, Athletic Directors, Athletic Council, Principal, Superintendent, or School Board's responsibility. - 2.
+All meetings with coaches, the Athletic Director, Athletic Council, Administration, and the Board of Education will be a scheduled meeting; these meetings will remain professional and respectful. - 3.
+Confronting a coach, Athletic Director, Administrator, or Board of Education member prior to, during, or after a practice or contest or in a public place is not considered a meeting.
+Confrontations will not be tolerated. - 4.
+Intimidating language, verbal abuse, or any actions perceived to be threatening will not be tolerated at any time; these actions may result in being removed from school property, being banned from school property, and if need be, the local authorities will be called.
+If any of the behaviors listed above are exhibited, the athlete's and/or parent's appeals process will be terminated at that time and previous decisions will stand as the final resolution. - 5.
+Issues such as playing time of an athlete, the position an athlete plays, a coach's in-game strategies and/or decisions, or how a coach instructs a skill do not fall under the "dispute or conflict resolution" category.
 These are decisions made by a coach and fall within his or her authority only and will not be entertained at a higher level. - 6.
-This is not a court of law; the Administration, Athletic Director, Athletic Council, Superintendent or the School Board does not bear the burden of proving beyond a reasonable doubt that the student-athlete committed an offense or violated a rule or policy.
+At no time will the coach, Athletic Director, Administration, or Board of Education share information or entertain conversations concerning the actions of other students or the decisions made in their specific cases. - 7.
+This is not a court of law; the Administration, Athletic Director, Athletic Council, or the School Board does not bear the burden of proving beyond a reasonable doubt that the student-athlete committed an offense or violated a rule or policy.
 Decisions can and will be made on a preponderance of the evidence provided.